Preparing for Internationalization (i18n)

 - body (string, richtext) i18n

-As for child nodes (e.g. + * (jmix:droppableContent)), there is no such i18n attribute: the content tree is the same for all languages.
-The escape hatch for this is per-language visibility conditions (Advanced Editing > Visibility > Languages).
+Child node syntax (e.g. + * (jmix:link)) does not support the i18n attribute: the content tree is shared across all languages.
+The workaround for this is per-language visibility conditions (Advanced Editing > Visibility > Languages).

 - All visitor-facing free text fields (e.g. string, richtext, textarea)

-- All weak references that point to images that may contain text or people
+- All weak references pointing to images that may include text overlays or locale-specific visuals

-Under the hood, non-i18n fields will be stored on the node itself, while i18n fields will be stored as properties of jnt:translation child nodes named j:translation_<language>.
-You don't need to worry about this, but it is useful to know for debugging purposes.
+Under the hood, non-i18n fields are stored directly on the node, while i18n fields are stored as properties of jnt:translation child nodes named j:translation_<language>.
+You usually don't need to worry about this, properties will be handled automatically, but it can be helpful when debugging.

 Views and Templates

-For editor-written content, you don't need to do anything special: i18n properties are handled the exact same way as classic properties.
+As mentioned before, for editor-written content, you don't need to do anything special: i18n properties are handled the exact same way as regular properties.
 Given the following Compact Node Definition (CND):

 [example:title] > jnt:content